sharproyalz/background-changer-tutorial/README.md

 ### Prerequisite

-- Basic knowledge about HTML and CSS
+- You should have a basic knowledge about HTML and CSS.
+If you don't have yet, I recommend to visit this website *https://www.w3schools.com/html/* because they have a beginner friendly tutorial.